 The working holiday visa programme is available for foreign travellers between the ages of 18-30 (up to 35 for some countries) and comes with very few prerequisites.
 The best place to start your research into the WHV is the New Zealand immigration website.
 Here you can enter personal details including your age and home country, and you can find out whether you are eligible for the visa within seconds.

-How long can you stay in New Zealand for?
+How long can you stay in New Zealand?

-What kind of work can you do in New Zealand on a working holiday visa?
+What kind of work can you do on a New Zealand working holiday visa?

-One rule attached to New Zealand’s WHV is that you cannot accept a permanent job role, so you’re going to want to look for temporary or casual job opportunities.
-There’S no shortage of these up and down the country and you can find a job in pretty much any field you can imagine.
+One rule attached to the New Zealand Working Holiday Visa is that you cannot accept a permanent job role, so you’re going to want to look for temporary or casual job opportunities.
+There’s no shortage of these up and down the country and you can find a job in pretty much any field you can imagine.

 My experience working in New Zealand…